Solaris 10 on the

 - Samba does not start

-- CDROM player does not work
+- CDROM player does

 - Known bugs in snv_43